-No hero ever accomplished any mission without a trusted sidekick.
+No hero ever accomplished anything without a trusted sidekick.
 Harry Potter had Ron Weasley.
-Here, at Omniconvert, we have the RFM analysis as our trusted, loyal partner in crime (a bit of a stretch here, but trust me on this and continue reading).
+Here, at Omniconvert, we have the RFM analysis as our trusted partner in crime (a bit of a stretch here, but trust me on this and continue reading).

-In a nutshell, by knowing (1) how recent a customer bought from you, (2) how many orders they placed, (3) and the total value of their order, you can detect the love level your customers have for you.
-You can also create customer segments of different values for your business and with different buying patterns.
+In a nutshell, by knowing (1) how recent a customer bought from you, (2) how many orders he placed, (3) and the total value of his orders, you can detect the love level this customer has for you and can prepare a relevant experience for him.

 So we set ourselves on a journey to using this RFM analysis with our clients.
-And while on that journey, we first stopped and asked ourselves: how can we design a segmentation that saves time, is easy to use and gives instant access to the customer segments hidden in the database?
+And while on that journey, we first stopped and asked: how can we design a segmentation that saves time, is easy to use and gives instant access to who is hiding in the data?
 Our objective was to handle the heavy lifting of number crunching and give marketers time to breathe and focus on creating relevant marketing strategies for each customer segment.

 Through multiple iterations and brainstorming session, we designed an RFM analysis that is fully automated and built on each shop’s history.